Disney’s Old Key West Resort (Walt Disney World Resort)

 Disney’s Animal Kingdom Villas (Walt Disney World Resort)

-Opened: July 2007 – Kidani Village opened in phases in May and September 2009
+Opened: July 2007 – Kidani Village opened in May and September 2009

 Units: 449 two-bedroom equivalents